How to Help

 buys a bookcase

-buys a Pentium 4 computer & printer
+buys a Pentium 4 computer & printer or a notebook computer

 pays for local labour and materials for one full size classroom

-Account Name: Zisize - The Heaton Lee Memorial Trust
+Account Name: Zisize (Ingwavuma) Educational Trust

 Making a donation in kind